 Paddling into the Swamp

 It was time to go into the swamp.
-“Hard or easy?” asked our guide.
+“Hard or easy?” asked the guide.
 “Hard means narrow.”
 Perhaps rashly, we opted for hard and paddled through the mangroves.
 We tried to navigate a way between the tangled roots, and when we got stuck in the branches of a tree I found myself using the paddle like a punt pole, pushing the kayak away from the edge.
 But then we paused for a moment and glided through the quiet waters.
 I leant back, feeling the early morning sun on my face, and I was overcome by a sense of peace.

 A Desert Island